Read-Lab-Confederation/emergent-website/content/blog/posts/bactopia-aws-and-67000-genomes.md

 Total: *$12,408 (USD)*

-This cost was included testing and processing all 67,000 genomes.
+This cost included testing and processing all 67,000 genomes.
 When I add up the testing and final processing I probably processed close to 70,000 genomes, which comes out to ~$0.18 (USD) to process a *S. aureus* genome using Bactopia and AWS Batch.
 Here is the breakdown of costs.

 | AWS Charge                  | Usage Estimate    | Cost USD (%) | Cost Per Genome |